react-ui-kit/dribbble2react/README.md

 We're transforming [Dribbble](https://dribbble.com/) designs to React / React-Native code

-Don't miss the updates when I release new apps, just subscribe to our [React-UI-Kit newsletter](https://react-ui-kit.com/)
+Don't miss the updates when I release new apps, just subscribe to our [React-UI-Kit newsletter](https://react-ui-kit.com/) Hey guys, I just updated my website with React-Native products and here is my discount code for you: **github25**

 | Project | Expo | Preview | Screens | Estimation | Status |
 | ------ | ------ | :------: | :------: | :------: | :------: |